-Of 1,248 stocks and exchange-traded funds in my analytical universe, 44 broke beyond their 20-day price channels, two to the upside and 42 to the downside.
+Of 490 large-cap stocks and exchange-traded funds in my analytical universe, 27 broke beyond their 20-day price channels, three to the upside and 24 to the downside.

-I shall do further analysis of the surviving symbols on Wednesday, Oct.
-8.
+With no prospects, I shall do no further analysis of potential new trades on Wednesday, Dec.
+9.

 The stocks in my analytical universe all have analyst coverage through the stock-ranking company Zacks Investment Research.
 Not all of the exchange-traded funds are so covered.

 I screen the symbols for historical odds of a profitable signal in the direction of the breakout for the past 12 months.

 For symbols whose odds of success are in the top or bottom thirds, suggesting a directional or non-directional trade, respectively, I next screen for 1) suitability of the options grid, including open interest of three figures or greater on the strike prices I would need to use to build a position, 2) implied volatility in the 60th percentile or greater of its 12-month range, and 3) the absence of an earnings announcement within the lifespan of the like options series I would trade.
 For symbols with odds of success in the bottom third, I also screen for low implied volatility, in the 40th percentile or below, suggesting a covered call play.

 -- Tim Bovee, Portland, Oregon, Dec.
 8, 2015

 Tradecraft: Playing the odds to build winning stock market trades from options, a description of how I trade, can be read here.

 Tim Bovee, Private Trader tracks the analysis and trades of a private trader for his own accounts.
 Nothing in this blog constitutes a recommendation to buy or sell stocks, options or any other financial instrument.
 The only purpose of this blog is to provide education and entertainment.